Creating Exceptional Lives

 Our School

-Situated to the east of Edinburgh, the leafy 85-acre campus is home to around 500 girls and boys and combines history and tradition with incredible opportunities for the modern world.
+Situated to the east of Edinburgh, the leafy 85-acre campus is home to around 450 pupils and combines history and tradition with exceptional opportunities for the modern world.

 Our Ethos & Traditions